 Fantasy toned genres never piqued much of my interest but the whole future setting here was surprisingly compelling.
 Even the plot holes get over shadowed by an unbelievably smooth story transition.
 One could almost relate our world with the ugly facade put up by the otherwise apparent dystopia.
 I am deliberately refraining from describing the story but I assure you it's a staggering watch indeed.
 Whenever I thought- this is it, this is the writer’s limit of imagination, the show would prove me wrong.
 This is not purely SF or Fantasy, bring in a darker theme, an ingenious screenplay and Shinsekai Yori is born.

 Shinsekai Yori does contain violence/blood and profanity saturated at some parts of the show.
 The happenings and revelations in this series can be depressing hence should not be mistaken as a light watch.
-Shinsekai Yori impressively manages to portray the ‘Discriminating’ nature in us humans in a completely unorthodox thought provoking manner.
+Shinsekai Yori impressively manages to portray the discriminatory nature in us humans in a completely unorthodox thought provoking manner.
 Story becomes pretty linear after 6th or 7th episode, but that doesn't stop it from keeping you at the edge of your seat especially near the end.
 I still can't commend the writer enough for the conclusion he’s given to this work.
 Best possible ending, as far as it concerns me.

 As for the Homosexual sequences[very little amount of Shounen Ai and perhaps a little Shoujo Ai/Yuri, 1-2 Episodes tops], it saddens me deeply to see people dropping Shinsekai Yori because of the same.
-I believe they play a tiny yet essential part in describing the re-casted lives of humans of their time and do not qualify enough for a reason to drop this phenomenal series.
+I believe they play a tiny yet essential part in describing the re-casted lives of humans of their time and do not qualify enough for a reason to drop this series.

 The character designs can be hard to get used to for many, but I've come to realize how much it suits the whole 'Shinsekai' module of the show.
 A1 pictures out stood themselves again in the Backgrounds Dept. The backgrounds are extremely gorgeous to look at; effects and animation are well above mediocre.
 Just wow to all the creatures we encounter other than humans and queerats.
 The color selection fit perfectly and beautifully brings the New World concept to life.
 Indubitably deserves to be watched in 720p or more.

-The characters in their entirety do an excellent job in painting the manufactured mentality and traits native to the people 1000 years from now.
+The characters in their entirety do a great job in painting the manufactured mentality and traits native to the people 1000 years from now.
 You'll doubt their authenticity, their feelings, pity their helpless state and still be able to relate to a degree, for they are at core still humans like us.
 Again, this is something that the viewers should see for themselves. [ Queerats : If you're familiar with Harry Potter franchise, Queerats look similar to Dobby, but more disfigured and fat with further diversities as well.
 Squealer is one of those queerats and plays a significant role in the later half yet main plot of Shinsekai Yori by assuming the personification of 'Resistance' against the atrocities of the Powerful. ]